Desmond Narain Doulatram

 Asia Pacific Week 2013 proved an immensely valuable platform for putting my knowledge into context.
 Asia Pacific Week allowed me to see what is beyond one’s own specialised but also biased lens, and to challenge each other’s perspectives and appreciate a whole new view of the Asia Pacific region.
 The program offered more than the traditional panel discussion — the organising committee prepared innovative setups like a war game simulation and an ambassador’s panel, constantly shifting the delegates’ mindsets by exploring unfamiliar concepts.

 Nur Alia Pariwita

 ANU APW was the most superb event that I attended in 2011.
 Why?
-First of all, I joined the most diverse atmosphere from 100 young bright scholars who have enthusiasm in many areas of studies surrounding Asia and the Pacific region, just as politics, law, economics, security, gender, environment, development, etc. The participants also came from universities across the world that enrich the discussions/talks of each activities that we had in this event.
+First of all, I joined the most diverse atmosphere from 100 young bright scholars who have enthusiasm in many areas of studies surrounding Asia and the Pacific region, just as politics, law, economics, security, gender, environment, development, etc. The participants also came from universities across the world that enrich the discussions/talks of each activity that we had in this event.
 The alumni of ANU APW 2011 have group on social media which make easier for us to keep in touch and updated with Asia Pacific issues and others.

 Secondly, I got opportunity to meet not merely academia from ANU but beyond as well as Australian government officials, particularly as the ones who interested in Australian security studies, it was my privilege to have sessions with Professors from Strategic and Defence Studies Centre, ANU.
 Networking is the most priceless thing from international event like ANU APW.